redlibrarian/redlibrarian.github.io/_posts/2020-05-30-race-class-police-redux.markdown

 image: /assets/images/mandolin.jpg
 ---

-I wrote a post about [Race, Class, and the Police](https://redlibrarian.github.io/article/2016/07/07/race-class-police.html), and in the wake of Amy Cooper, George Floyd, and Regis Korchinski-Paquet, I think most of it remains relevant.
+In 2016, I wrote a post about [Race, Class, and the Police](https://redlibrarian.github.io/article/2016/07/07/race-class-police.html), and in the wake of Amy Cooper, George Floyd, and Regis Korchinski-Paquet, I think most of it remains relevant.
 However, I get a